$E_\infty$-cells and general linear groups of finite fields: Introduction

 \subsection{Acknowledgments}

 AK and SG were supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.\ 682922).
-SG was also supported by NSF grant DMS-1405001.
+SG was also supported by NSF grant DMS-1405001, by the EliteForsk Prize, and by the Danish National Research Foundation through the Copenhagen Centre for Geometry and Topology (DNRF151).
 AK was also supported by the Danish National Research Foundation through the Centre for Symmetry and Deformation (DNRF92) and by NSF grant DMS-1803766.
-ORW was partially supported by EPSRC grant EP/M027783/1, and partially supported by the ERC under the European Union's Horizon 2020 research and innovation programme (grant agreement No.\ 756444).
+ORW was partially supported by EPSRC grant EP/M027783/1, and partially supported by the ERC under the European Union's Horizon 2020 research and innovation programme (grant agreement No.\ 756444), and by a Philip Leverhulme Prize from the Leverhulme Trust.